OpenDMA/opendma-spec/OpenDMA-Spec.md

 1.  a qualified name as defined in §1,
 2.  a data type and cardinality as defined in §2, and
-3.  a value depending on the data type or null as representation for “empty”.
+3.  a value depending on the data type or null as representation for “not assigned”.

 #### §4 Objects